All Episodes

 I mean, I see the ratings every day.

-America's done a good job of tuning out these these liberal radical channels that peddle lies and conspiracy theories.
+America's done a good job of tuning out these liberal radical channels that peddle lies and conspiracy theories.

 People are not consuming their product anymore.

-Um it's it's fascinating for me to watch it every day.
+It's fascinating for me to watch it every day.

-Makes, you know, it's it's good for my business because we tell the truth.
+It's good for my business because we tell the truth.

 I'm in the truth-telling business.

-Um, anyway, Robert, uh, good call.
+Anyway, Robert, good call.

 And you know what?

-You're a you're a bus driver, you said, right?
+You're a bus driver, you said, right?

 Yes, sir.